Over the course of this past year, Google has been slowly but surely enabling websites for mobile-first indexing.

 According to global web analytics firm StatCounter, mobile traffic overtook desktop for the first time in October 2016.

-The StatCounter chart below shows the rise of mobile and the decline of desktop usage.
+The StatCounter chart below shows the continuous rise of mobile over desktop usage.

 Mobile devices are everywhere you look at home, on the train, on the bus, at work and more.
 Users want information presented to them in a user-friendly and mobile-optimised format wherever they are and whatever they’re doing.